Skip to main content

 • Fire Chief Bangma has specifically stated that two-way traffic delays emergency vehicle returns to the fire station and creates hazardous conditions at the Hartford Avenue turn

-The Board may also discuss future options as more details firm up.
 Important: The Board reserves the right to adjust traffic or detour plans if new information or safety concerns emerge — up until construction starts.
-April 15 is the main public decision point, not necessarily the last opportunity for a justified change before work begins.
+Prudent adjustments remain possible if conditions change before work begins.

 What happened to the citizen petition?

 Town Counsel has advised that the petition article is out of order and will not proceed.
 Town Meeting has the authority to appropriate funds, but the Select Board retains authority over traffic regulations — Town Meeting cannot restrict or interfere with the Select Board's statutory obligations.
-The petition will not be heard at Annual Town Meeting.
+The petition (Article 16 on the draft warrant) will not be heard at Annual Town Meeting.

 Where is the official traffic plan?

-On the Official documents page.
+On the Town website — traffic plan memo (PDF).
 You can also browse all Town postings in the Document Center on mendonma.gov.

 How do I get updates?